a51sn/nice-music-bot/README.md

   - start the bot with `sudo systemctl start nmbot`
   - check the status with `systemctl status nmbot`
   - stop the bot with `sudo systemctl start nmbot`
-  - view the log for erros with `journal -eu nmbot`
+  - view the log for erros with `journalctl -eu nmbot`

 This service runs in the background and restarts every 86400 seconds (1 day), which is what I wanted all along!
 Yay!